Generous Giving Or Phony Philanthropy? A Critique Of Well-Meaning 'Winners'

 On what bothers him about market-based philanthropic solutions

 There's this idea that has taken hold in our time, which is the idea of the win-win.
 And win-win sounds great, right?
 A win-win is the idea that essentially, the winners can profit while helping other people.
 They can do well by doing good.
 Doing well by doing good has become the mantra of so many elites in our time.
-What this often ends up meaning in practice is that social change that offers a kickback to the winners is favored, and forms of social change that don't are not.
+What this often ends up meaning in practice is that social change that offers a kickback to the winners is favored and forms of social change that don't are not.

 So let's take some examples.
 If you take the issue of empowering women — well, in theory, many, many people would be in favor of that.
 Well, let's get down to the brass tacks of what do we do.
-Well, if you look at most rich countries, things like maternity leave and universal daycare and various other social policies to actually give women and families the opportunity to play all their roles seem to be what it takes.
+Well, if you look at most rich countries, things like maternity leave and universal day care and various other social policies to actually give women and families the opportunity to play all their roles seem to be what it takes.
 Well, what's the problem with that?
 It's kind of expensive for the winners.
 Frankly, rich people would probably have to pay higher taxes in America to empower women in that way.
 So what happens?
 Do rich people ignore that demand of women for empowerment?
 No, they offer a light facsimile of change.
 They offer a win-win change.
 They offer change that doesn't change anything fundamental.
-"Lean In" circles: let's get women together, let's get them in a circle, let's get them to mentor each other and raise their hands.
+"Lean In" circles: Let's get women together, let's get them in a circle, let's get them to mentor each other and raise their hands.
 This is the kind of change the winners can get on board with — change that changes nothing fundamental, changes that keeps what they need, change that doesn't change their world.

 On whether his fundamental argument is simply for more government intervention and spending (and higher taxes by extension)